bluegrapes/DAT8Coursework/homework/02_homework_answers.md

 Minus the header line "order_id", there appears to be 1834 orders.
 ```

-> 3. How many lines are in this file?
+> 3.How many lines are in this file?

 ```
 $ wc -l data/chipotle.tsv